 Adapted from An Overview of the Edgar Cayce Material by Kevin J. Todeschi

 Although it is true that many of us do not consciously remember our dreams, everyone dreams.
 During the early part of this century, while psychologists such as Sigmund Freud and Carl Jung were demonstrating the clinical importance of dreams, Edgar Cayce was providing average individuals with guidelines for working with what has become one of the most practical approaches to dreams.
 Hundreds of Cayce's readings deal with the subject of dreams and dream interpretation.
-Perhaps the most important insights gained from the wealth of this material is the fact that each of us is aware of much more—about ourselves, our physical bodies, our surroundings, even our lifestyles—at subconscious levels than we realize when we are while awake.
+Perhaps the most important insights gained from the wealth of this material is the fact that each of us is aware of much more—about ourselves, our physical bodies, our surroundings, even our lifestyles—at subconscious levels than we realize.

 Dreams can diagnose the causes of our physical ailments, point out the thoughts and emotions that we've tried to overlook and often make suggestions for improving our relationships with others.
 While dreaming, we can gain awareness about our entire being: physically, mentally, and spiritually.